mavryk-network/mavryk-protocol/docs/user/logging.rst

 ---------------------

-The logging framework can be configured with environment variables before starting an Octez executable (e.g., the node).
-Those variables work on all the code using the ``tezos-stdlib-unix`` library as long as ``Internal_event_unix.init`` is called; this should include *all* the regular ``octez-*`` binaries.
+The logging framework can be configured with environment variables before starting an Mavkit executable (e.g., the node).
+Those variables work on all the code using the ``tezos-stdlib-unix`` library as long as ``Internal_event_unix.init`` is called; this should include *all* the regular ``mavkit-*`` binaries.

 -  ``TEZOS_EVENTS_CONFIG`` must be a whitespace-separated list of URIs: